 Fill the bottle with hot water and slip it under the covers before bed.

-The heat will radiate through the bedding and help you stay warm all night long.
+The heat radiates through the bedding and helps you stay warm all night.

 In Conclusion